 and, in each case, you have not opted out of receiving the marketing communications.

-You will only receive electronic marketing communications under (b) above where such products or services were purchased within the 12 months prior to the receipt of the communication.
+You will only receive electronic marketing communications under (b) above where such products or services were purchased by you prior to the receipt of the communication.